52 Basic Maori Words And Phrases For Your New Zealand Travels

 Don’t worry, you don’t have to know Māori to travel to New Zealand.

-But it’s always more fun if you do, so you can get a better understanding of the country, its culture, places, and people.
+But it’s always more fun if you do, so you can better understand the country, its culture, places, and people.

 For example – Did you know Kaikōura gets its name from ‘kai’ which means food or to eat, and ‘koura’ (crayfish) because of an age-old tale of a traveller who had a meal of crayfish while passing by the peninsula?